0xSero/partisia-docs/docs/operator-7-get-mpc-tokens.md

 # Get MPC tokens

-You can buy MPC tokens from private holders of unlocked tokens.
-Or you can wait for the soon anticipated public listing.
+There is currently no ongoing sale.
+You can see updates on sale opportunities on the [Partisia Blockchain webpage](https://partisiablockchain.com/).

 The current stakes are: